 Any plans for the future?

 Lots of plans!
 First of all I am spending most of my time in the studio at the moment.
 In January I will have my first release on Get Physical and some other EPs on great labels will follow nearly every month of 2015.
 Next year I also will start to bring some of my favourite artists to Thailand and I will have my debut as promoter bringing Sven Väth to my home-island Koh Samui.
 During the summer I will spend most of the time on Ibiza, playing for ANTS and other great events around the island.
 Lot’s of exciting things are happening…

-For the end thank you for finding time and answering all the questions and being Still in Belgrade guest mix.
+For the end thank you for finding time and answering all the questions.
 It would be nice if you can give a few tips to young enthusiasts who are into electronic music and desire to build a career as yours.